StefaniakChristopher/pollerplace/README.md

 ----------------------------------------
 TO BE IMPLEMENTED

-Users can signup, which will create a user in the backend They can then login which will take them to the home page
+Users can sign up, which will create a user in the backend.
+They can then log in to the home page to view other users' polls in "reels" like fashion.
+Users can also create polls via a button on the homepage

+They will have the option to create different types of polls:
+- Normal polls -- polls that do not have images and are not timed
+- Polls with images -- polls that have images to help describe the answers or the question
+- Timed polls

 ----------------------------------------
-Developed using test driven development
+Developed using test-driven development

 Tech Stack:
 - Backend: Golang with Gin framework